-The Lake Okeechobee Scenic Trail opened by United States Forest Service in June of 1993 is located on top of the Hoover Dike, it is open to hikers and cyclists.
-The trail runs for 110 miles around the Big “O”.
-Wildlife such as the bald eagle, blue heron, cattle egret, the white ibis, sandhill crane, turkey vulture, owl, and countless other species thrive here, including alligator, bobcat, and turkey.
+The Lake Okeechobee Scenic Trail, opened by the United States Forest Service in June of 1993 is located on top of the Hoover Dike; it is open to hikers and cyclists.
+The trail runs for 110 miles around the Big “O.” Wildlife such as the bald eagle, blue heron, cattle egret, white ibis, sandhill crane, turkey vulture, owl, and countless other species thrive here, including alligator, bobcat, and turkey.
 On rare occasions, you may even spot a Florida Panther.

-In the heart of the world capital of Speckled Perch and Crappie fishing, guests can enjoy wonderful fishing at Lake Okeechobee from the shore or with professional fishing guides.
-Also enjoy a day of golf at many of the nearby golf courses, available KOA’s for camping while you indulge in a day of hiking, bird watching, boating, and hunting while enjoying the fruits of the Lake.
+In the heart of the world capital of Speckled Perch and Crappie fishing, guests can enjoy fantastic fishing at Lake Okeechobee from the shore or with professional fishing guides.
+Also, enjoy a day of golf at nearby golf courses and available KOA’s for camping while you indulge in hiking, bird watching, boating, and hunting while enjoying the fruits of the Lake.

-Lucky no matter where you are located in Florida the lake is convenient for you, the lake is 750 square miles in size and has great assess from the east or west coast.
+Luckily no matter where you are in Florida, the lake is convenient.
+The lake is 750 square miles and has been significantly assessed from the east or west coast.

 Are you looking for a great adventure on Lake Okeechobee in Florida?

-Slims Fish Camp has been offering clients great trophy bass fishing guide trips for over 50 years.
+Slims Fish Camp has offered clients excellent trophy bass fishing guide trips for over 50 years.
 Let Slims Fish Camp take you bass fishing on the Lake for your next bass fishing trip.
-Young and Old alike can enjoy a day bass fishing with Slims Fish Camp and enjoy the beauty and excitement offered by this world famous lake, Slims is the closest location on Okeechobee to Palm Beach, Ft Lauderdale and Miami.
+Young and Old alike can enjoy a day of bass fishing with Slims Fish Camp and enjoy the beauty and excitement offered by this world-famous lake; Slims is the closest location on Okeechobee to Palm Beach, Ft Lauderdale, and Miami.

 For more information on Lake Okeechobee and Lake Okeechobee Fishing, click these links.